Venafi/kubernetes-demos/README.md

 Follow the instructions [here](docs/06.isolated-issuer.md#configuring-and-running-venafi-jetstack-secure-isolated-issuer)

-# Use Jetstack cert-mananager and istio-CSR projects to sign mesh workloads
+# 07. Venafi Jetstack Secure cert-manager istio-csr agent to sign Istio mesh workloads

 Jetstack cert-manager istio-csr is a cert-manager addon that provides that ability to sign mesh workloads with a cert-manager issuer.
+Various issuers can be configured and setup as `istio-ca` for Istio.
+More information about istio-csr can be found [here](https://platform.jetstack.io/documentation/installation/istio-csr)

+Choose one of the following options to install and configure for your service mesh.

-## Signing mesh workloads with Venafi Trust Protection Platform
+## 07a.
+Signing mesh workloads with Venafi Trust Protection Platform
-Sign mesh workloads with Venafi Trust Protection Platform
+In this scenario, we will walk through the process of configuring Venafi Trust Protection Platform to manage the intermediate that will sign mesh workloads.
+The policy approver that's running in cluster will enforce policies defined in-cluster.
+Follow instructions [here](docs/07a.vtpp-istio-service-mesh.md#setting-up-venafi-trust-protection-platform-for-signing-istio-service-mesh-workloads)

 ## Signing mesh workloads with Venafi TLS Protect Cloud
 Sign mesh workloads with Venafi TLS Protect Cloud